-- (AL) Action Level: The concentration of a compound that triggers a treatment technique or other requirement that a water system must follow. - (DL) Detection Limit: The smallest amount of a compound that can accurately be measured by the test method used. - (MCL) Maximum Contaminant Level: The highest level of a compound allowed in drinking water. - (MCLG) Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known risk to health. - (MRDL) Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water. - (MRDLG) Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health. - (μg/L) Microgram per Liter: One part per billion or 1 cent in \$10,000,000. - (mg/L) Milligram per Liter: One part per million or 1 cent in \$10,000. - (pCi/L) Picocuries per liter is a measure of radioactivity in water. - (N.D.)
-None Detected: The concentration of a compound is less than the smallest amount that can be measured by the test method used. - (N/A) Not Applicable: This heading is not needed for this contaminant. - (NTU) Nephelometric Turbidity Units: The measurement of the amount of light scattered when a beam of light is directed through a water sample. - Range: The highest and lowest results detected for the contaminant. - (TT) Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water. - \The State of Missouri has reduced monitoring requirements for certain contaminants to less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+(AL) Action Level: The concentration of a compound that triggers a treatment technique or other requirement that a water system must follow.

+(DL) Detection Limit: The smallest amount of a compound that can accurately be measured by the test method used.

+(LRAA): Locational Running Annual Average

+(MCL) Maximum Contaminant Level: The highest level of a compound allowed in drinking water.

+(MCLG) Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known risk to health.

+(MRDL) Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.

+(MRDLG) Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.

+(μg/L) Microgram per Liter: One part per billion or 1 cent in \$10,000,000.

+(mg/L) Milligram per Liter: One part per million or 1 cent in \$10,000.

+(mg/L as CaCO3): Expressed as the equivalent in mg/L of Calcium Carbonate.

+(as N mg/L): Expressed as the total amount of Nitrogen in mg/L.

+(pCi/L) Picocuries per liter is a measure of radioactivity in water.

+(ND) None Detected: The concentration of a compound is less than the smallest amount that can be measured by the test method used.

+(N/A) Not Applicable: This heading is not needed for this contaminant.

+(NTU) Nephelometric Turbidity Units: The measurement of the amount of light scattered when a beam of light is directed through a water sample.

+Range: The highest and lowest results detected for the contaminant.

+(TOC): Total Organic Carbon.

+(TT) Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.

+The State of Missouri has reduced monitoring requirements for certain contaminants to less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 The Lead and Copper Survey is repeated every three years.
-These results are the 90th percentile of the Lead and Copper Survey samples tested in 2014 for the Lead and Copper Rule.
+These results are the 90th percentile of the Lead and Copper Survey samples tested in 2020 for the Lead and Copper Rule.
 The 90th percentile means 90 percent of the samples had levels less than the values shown.
-Radioactive Contaminants are monitored once every nine years. - \\Turbidity: Turbidity is a measure of the cloudiness of water.
+Radioactive Contaminants are monitored once every nine years.

+Turbidity: Turbidity is a measure of the cloudiness of water.
 We monitor it because it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.
 The maximum turbidity allowable is 1 NTU for a single sample and 0.3 NTU at the 95th percentile.